Mrs Mactivity

 What Can we Explore?

-With strong foundations as a key focus, lessons are planned to build knowledge over time rather than offering disconnected activities.
+Built around the principle of strong foundations, lessons are sequenced to help children build knowledge over time rather than through disconnected activities.
 Children learn through first-hand exploration and purposeful talk, developing early geographical vocabulary and simple enquiry skills such as noticing, describing, comparing and recording what they observe.

-Each activity is play-based and developmentally appropriate, with clear adult input and practical opportunities to apply learning through continuous provision.
-The scheme also includes simple, age-appropriate fieldwork ideas, such as short walks, weather charts and seasonal observation tasks, helping children learn about places and environments through real experiences.
+Each activity is play-based and developmentally appropriate, with clear adult guidance and practical opportunities to apply learning through continuous provision.
+The scheme also includes simple fieldwork ideas such as short walks, weather charts and seasonal observation tasks, helping children learn about places and environments through real experiences.

 Ideal for Reception teachers seeking EYFS-aligned geography planning, this scheme includes editable lesson plans, differentiated resources, vocabulary cards and guidance for linking geography to continuous provision.
 Children also begin using simple maps, pictures and models to talk about places and journeys, building early map skills and confidence with geographical language.